The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 - - -

 **Gunbreaker** is a tank job with a focus on continuously building and spending cartridges to deal very high damage inside of strict burst windows.
-At a basic overview, the rotation is a builder-spender rotation focused on optimizing damage dealt inside **No Mercy**, which is a 20% damage buff that is usable every 60 seconds and lasts for 20 seconds after its use.
+As a basic overview, the rotation is a builder-spender rotation focused on optimizing damage dealt every minute inside **No Mercy**, which is a 20% damage buff that lasts for 20 seconds after its use.

 In this guide we will discuss a number of subjects, beginning with a simple introduction to the priority system for the rotation and then moving into more scenario specific subjects for particular things that alter the rotation in specific ways.